aaronbading/rust_book/README.md

 - The Sync and Send traits, which extend Rust’s concurrency guarantees to user-defined types as well as types provided by the standard library

 - Summary : The Rust standard library provides channels for message passing and smart pointer types, such as Mutex<T> and Arc<T>, that are safe to use in concurrent contexts.
 The type system and the borrow checker ensure that the code using these solutions won’t end up with data races or invalid references.
 Once you get your code to compile, you can rest assured that it will happily run on multiple threads without the kinds of hard-to-track-down bugs common in other languages.
 Concurrent programming is no longer a concept to be afraid of: go forth and make your programs concurrent, fearlessly!

+# Chapter 17 | OOP features in RUST

+- Summary : No matter whether or not you think Rust is an object-oriented language after reading this chapter, you now know that you can use trait objects to get some object-oriented features in Rust.
+Dynamic dispatch can give your code some flexibility in exchange for a bit of runtime performance.
+You can use this flexibility to implement object-oriented patterns that can help your code’s maintainability.
+Rust also has other features, like ownership, that object-oriented languages don’t have.
+An object-oriented pattern won’t always be the best way to take advantage of Rust’s strengths, but is an available option.